-Two measures of total inpatient utilization are provided on the file: (1) total number of hospital discharges (IPDIS08) and (2) the total number of nights associated with these discharges (IPNGTD08).
-Please note that the variable IPNGTD08 is an imputed version of the IPNGT08 variable released earlier on HC-115.
-For the 68 cases that were missing length of stay information, data were imputed using a weighted sequential hot-deck procedure.
-IPDIS08 includes hospital stays where the dates of admission and discharge were reported as identical.
-These "zero-night stays" can be included or excluded from inpatient analyses at the user's discretion (see last paragraph of this section).
+Two measures of total inpatient utilization are provided on the file:

+- IPDIS09 is the total number of hospital discharges.
+It includes hospital stays where the dates of admission and discharge were reported as identical.
+These "zero-night stays" can be included or excluded from inpatient analyses at the user's discretion (see last paragraph of this section). - IPNGTD09 is the total number of nights associated with these discharges.
+Please note that the variable IPNGTD09 is an imputed version of the IPNGT09 variable released earlier on HC-123.
+For the 67 cases that were missing length of stay information, data were imputed using a weighted sequential hot-deck procedure.